CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-ios.md

 where `misan.local` is the macOS machine where I build the app, and `~/lo/online-ios-device` is the app folder from step 2.

-Then back to the Mac:
+## 5) Building for iOS
+### on a Mac ## {#ios-5-clone-online-mac .extraclass class="requirement-machine"}

-As you were able to build LibreOffice in step 1, you must already have GNU autoconf installed on the Mac.
+Now back to your Mac, and with LibreOffice built from step 1, you must already have GNU autoconf installed on the Mac.
 Install also GNU automake and libtool.
 Preferably from sources, to make sure a potential installation of brew or similar will not pollute your environment with unknown stuff.

-As GNU libtool will be needed only for a very minimal part of the build (running the autogen.sh script, but not anything else), it's safest to install it somewhere that is not in your $PATH.
+As GNU libtool will be needed only for a very minimal part of the build (running the `autogen.sh` script, but not anything else), it's safest to install it somewhere that is not in your $PATH.
 Let's say `/opt/libtool`.
 (Installing Automake in the default `/usr/local`, which is in `$PATH`, is less risky.)

 Run the autogen.sh script in the app folder, with GNU libtool available, for instance: